asyncapi/website/pages/about/index.md

 The committers rule the repository, but for issues that go beyond that, there is a [Technical Steering Committee (TSC)](/community/tsc).
 This committee comprises all the maintainers who voluntarily want to be part of this committee, thus taking responsibility for overseeing the initiative.

-You can check the list of maintainers belonging to the TSC [here](/community/tsc).
+You can see the list of maintainers who are also part of the [AsyncAPI TSC here](/community/tsc).

 ## Contributors